 Bayern Munich swept aside 10-man RB Leipzig for the second time in a week to land an important blow in the race for the Bundesliga title.

-Bayern needed penalties to defeat Leipzig in Wednesday's DFB Pokal clash but this time eased to a 2-0 win, with James Rodriguez and Robert Lewandowski on target, and now sit three points clear at the top.
+They needed penalties to defeat Leipzig in Wednesday's DFB Pokal clash but this time eased to a 2-0 win, with James Rodriguez and Robert Lewandowski on target, to leave them three points clear at the top.

 In midweek Naby Keita saw red and this time it was Willi Orban dismissed after just 10 minutes, Leipzig's third dismissal in four games against the German champions.